+where $D_{x} = \{d \in D: \varepsilon_{d} \leqslant x \}$.
+This shall be deemed to be an analogue of Mertens' theorem.
+When finishing this paper, we recognized the work of Sharp~\cite{Sharp1991} who obtained~\eqref{unit} independently, from a different approach.

-Obviously we have $\zeta_{\Gamma}(s) \to \infty$ as $s \downarrow s_{k}$, so we can take $\varepsilon_{\Gamma}(s) = 1$ as $s \downarrow s_{k}$.
-By the approximation~\eqref{finalasymptotics}, the desired result follows immediately. \end{proof} We refer to the work of Hashimoto, Iijima, Kurokawa and Wakayama~\cite{HashimotoIijimaKurokawaWakayama2004} where analogous constants of $\gamma$ are given.
+We refer to the work of Hashimoto, Iijima, Kurokawa and Wakayama~\cite{HashimotoIijimaKurokawaWakayama2004}, in which analogous constants of $\gamma$ are given.
 Especially it is investigated that, for $\Gamma$ a discrete cocompact torsion free subgroup of $SL(2, \R)$, the sum of reciprocals of squared Laplace eigenvalues is explicitly composed of ``Euler-Selberg constants.''